ThankGod-A/Bike_Share_Analysis/README.md

 ### Bike_Share_Analysis
-A Cyclistic bike share analysis to determine how annual members riders and casual riders use bike differently
+A Cyclistic bike share analysis to determine how annual member riders and casual riders use bike differently

 ### Project Topic: How Does a Bike-Share Navigate Speedy Success?